snimu/guarantees/README.md

 it not be in an [@tg.implements_test_for](#implements_test_for).

 Currently, it is necessary to include the brackets &ndash; `()` &ndash; so that the function is registered.
-This executes the decorator but not the callable that it decorates, making it computationally inexpensive.
+This executes the decorator once but not the callable that it decorates, making it computationally inexpensive.

 Having a function (or method) decorated like follows: